 In addition to the university, when the negligent actions of another party have directly caused your injury they can be liable as well.
 For example, a personal lawsuit can be filed against a person who commits an assault or a person who injures someone in a prank.

-When You Need a D.C.
+When You Need a Washington D.C.
 Campus Accident Attorney

 Pursuing a claim against a university requires a high level of legal knowledge and skill.
 In addition to insurance company legal teams, universities tend to be represented by their own top defense attorneys.
 An experienced campus accident attorney can dramatically impact the outcome of your case.
 They can afford to hire experts to investigate the accident and provide strong evidence proving fault.
 Evidence you will need in order to obtain the compensation that you deserve for your medical bills, lost wages, and pain and suffering.